Weilando/grimm_bert/README.md

 # Grimm BERT

-This framework provides experiments for my master thesis about automatic dictionary generation.
+[grimm_bert.py](/grimm_bert.py) provides a pipeline for my master thesis about automatic dictionary generation.
-Run [grimm_bert.py](/grimm_bert.py) to start the framework.
 Its `-h` option explains all possible arguments and default values.

 ## Setup